 This is why people stay in harmful dynamics — and why they genuinely don't see the harm.
 Their tolerance threshold was calibrated in childhood to endure what they're currently enduring.

-It's not a lack of intelligence, willpower, or self-respect.
 The signal arrives — the body feels the cost — but it doesn't register as "too much" because it matches what the nervous system was trained to consider normal.

 The most consequential configuration: feeling the harm but being unable to locate it as harm.
 The body is screaming but the person has no translation.
 They feel terrible and don't know why.
 Or they know something is wrong but can't identify what.
 They may even defend the dynamic that's hurting them — because their internal calibration says: this is just how things are.